darenliang/mal-api/README.md

 Anime.opening_themes
 Anime.ending_themes
 Anime.staff
-Anime.characters is a list of characters with attributes name and actor
+Anime.characters (a list of characters with attributes name and actor)

 ```
 ```